emlab-solutions/pyemaps/docs/source/faq.rst

 How Do I Install and Run **pyEMAPS** in Anaconda Environment With Jupyter Notebook?
 ---------------------------------------------------------------------------------

-Installing pyemaps in an virtual environment provides isolation and prevents conflicts.
+Installing pyEMAPS in an virtual environment provides isolation and prevents conflicts.
 Anaconda and python's own virtual environment are good choices.

-Follow the steps below to install and run pyemaps in Anaconda with Jupyter Notebooks:
+Follow the steps below to install and run pyEMAPS in Anaconda with Jupyter Notebooks:

 * Install Anaconda.